nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 and

 ```
-Nathan: This is the first line.\nThis line would show up below it in the same balloon.\nAnd even this line.
+Coco: This is the first line.\nThis line would show up below it in the same balloon.\nAnd even this line.
 ```

 _Note: When using indented line breaks and [line IDs for translations](./Translations.md) you can only specify a line ID on the first (unindented) line of each group._